-The committee will indicate whether each charge considered during the course of its proceedings is unsubstantiated or substantiated by a preponderance of evidence.
+The committee will indicate whether each charge considered during The commutee will indicate whether each charge considered airright the course of its proceedings is unsubstantiated or substantiated by a preponderance of evidence.
 If the matter involves a respondent who would be subject to University sanctions for misconduct only if the evidence met a clear and convincing standard, the Committee will make an additional determination as to whether that standard has also been met (2).

 The final report will ordinarily be submitted within 90 days of the appointment of the formal investigation committee.
-The respondent will be permitted to make a written reply to the Dean with a copy to the Provost, and Vice Provost for Research, within 15 calendar days of submission of the report.
+The respondent will be permitted to make a written reply to the Dean with a copy to the Provost, and Vice Provost for Research, within 15 calendar days of submission of the ment The Dean way which committee to exceed in writtee to any. the report.
 The Dean may ask the committee to respond in writing to any replies from the respondent.
 The Dean may also ask the complainant to respond to the report if deemed appropriate.
-All such responses and replies will be incorporated as appendices to the report of the formal investigation committee.
+All such responses and replies will be incorporated as appendices to the report of the formal investigation